Vară Magică Festival

 Vara Magica Festival ["Magic Summer" Festival] is a classical music festival held in Romania since 2012.
 It takes place in Bucharest, at the Romanian Athenaeum, during July-August, between the regular Romanian Philarmonic Orchestra season and George Enescu Festival.
 The festival features both young artists from various National Youth Orchestras, as well as well-known Romanian and international classical music soloists, such as Alexandru Tomescu, Alexander Sitkovetsky or Elena Moșuc, and experienced orchestras, such as the George Enescu Philharmonic Orchestra.
 The typical schedule of Vara Magica Festival includes, on average, 8-12 concerts scattered all over the summer holiday.

 "Vara Magica" International Festival debuted in 2012, offering a cultural alternative to hot summer evenings, at a moment when most artistical events used to pause.
 The Festival continued steadily even during the pandemic summers, when concerts were held outdoor, in the Athenaeum's front park.

 Traditionally, "Vara Magica" Festival partnered with TVR Cultural and Radio Romania Cultural.
 The Festival promotes young talents and novel formats.
 This is why in each edition various National Youth Orchestras are included in the festival.

 2022

 The eleventh edition took place between July 06-August 31.
-The festival debuted with the Romanian Youth National Orchestra, conducted by Cristian Mandeal, and summed up 9 summer evening concerts.
+The festival debuted with the Romanian Youth National Orchestra, conducted by Marin Cazacu, and summed up 9 summer evening concerts.
 The festival stage was honored by 5 orchestra concerts (national and international orchestras), and acclaimed soloists Josef Špaček, Octavian Lup, Valentin Șerban - winner of the grand prize in the Violin final of the 2020/2021 George Enescu International Competition, Sînziana Mircea, Laura Tătulescu, Alexandru Tomescu, Rebekka Hartmann, and Alexander Sitkovetsky.
 The edition ended with the National Youth Orchestra of France.